 How we choose the best wireless earbuds under $200

-- Isolation/ANC: To measure isolation performance of the earbuds, we play a 90dB(SPL) shaped noise sample (measured at the eardrum) twice—once without the headphones and once with them on.
+- Isolation/ANC: To measure the isolation performance of the earbuds, we play a 90dB(SPL) shaped noise sample (measured at the eardrum) twice—once without the headphones and once with them on.
 We then calculate the difference between the two measurements.

 Why you should trust SoundGuys